-- To prevent skin oils from damaging the optical coatings, Molecular Devices recommends that you wear powder-free disposable gloves when handling objectives and filter cubes. - With the instrument power on, do not manually rotate the objective turret.
+- To prevent skin oils from damaging the optical coatings, we recommend that you wear powder-free disposable gloves when handling objectives and filter cubes. - With the instrument power on, do not manually rotate the objective turret.
 Manually rotating the objective turret can damage the instrument.